Code Of Business Conduct and Ethics

-Turtle Beach Corporation and Voyetra Turtle Beach, Inc. (together, the “Company”) is proud of its achievements and the values with which it has conducted its business and is confident that the future is bright and without boundary.
+Turtle Beach Corporation (together with its subsidiaries, the “Company”) is proud of its achievements and the values with which it has conducted its business and is confident that the future is bright and without boundary.
 As the Company moves forward, it will continue to uphold the high levels of business ethics and personal integrity that it has heretofore displayed as it seeks to expand its presence in the global marketplace.

 This Code of Business Conduct and Ethics (this “Code”):

 - Reinforces the Company’s commitment to personal integrity and compliance with law;

 - Provides guidelines for ethical behavior; and

 - Provides a reporting mechanism for known violations and suspected violations of this Code.